rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 1. Visit [https://protection.office.com/#/restrictedusers](https://protection.office.com/#/restrictedusers) and sign in with your Global Admin credentials.

-2. This page will list users that are currently restricted from sending by Microsoft.
+2. This page lists users that are currently restricted from sending by Microsoft.
 Find the user you are working on and select **Unblock**.

-3. A panel will appear detailing the user that was restricted and recommended actions to take, click **Next** when done.
+3. A panel appears detailing the user that was restricted and recommended actions to take.
+Click **Next** when done.

 4. Click **Yes** to confirm the change.